mhallin79/lillen/index.md

 ## Checklists

-All checklists are available in a combined offline [PDF version](docs/Lillen%20Checklist.pdf)
+All checklists are available both online in a easy checkbox list format and also in a combined [PDF version](docs/Lillen%20Checklist.pdf) for offline use.

 - [Pre-Departure](Checklists/PreDeparture.md)
 - [On Arrival](Checklists/OnArrival.md)